 Poems can be written in the language of your choice and must be submitted before 27/01/20 via this form on the Mother Tongues Festival website.
-If you would like to submit a poem in Irish (or British) Sign Language, you need to fill in the same form and also send a video by Wetransfer (with the text in the Message field) to firstname.lastname@example.org.
+If you would like to submit a poem in Sign Language (Irish or British) Sign Language, you need to fill in the same form and also send a video by Wetransfer (with the text in the Message field) to firstname.lastname@example.org.

-The lucky winner will have their poem published on the Mother Tongues Festival website and receive prizes including a €100 book voucher, tickets to the 2020 Mother Tongues Festival and Poetry Ireland Membership.
+The lucky winner will have their poem published on the Mother Tongues Festival website and receive prizes including a €100 book voucher, tickets to the 2020 Mother Tongues Festival and a selection of books from Poetry Ireland.

 Please make sure to check full guidelines and T&C’s before submission.

 - The Mother Tongues Poetry Competition 2020 (the “Competition”) is organised by Mother Tongues.

 - The competition is open to anyone aged 8 to 18 at the time of entering unless excluded by these Rules.
 By entering the Competition, you confirm that you understand and agree to accept these Rules.

 - Only entries from people living in Ireland and Northern Ireland are welcome.

 - The closing date of the competition is 27th January (22:00 GMT).